Women's suffrage in the United Kingdom

-A movement to fight for women's right to vote in the United Kingdom finally succeeded through acts of Parliament in 1918 and 1928.

-In 1832, the Representation of the People Act (or First Reform Act) had passed into law which extended the franchise to various groups of property owning men, thus legally excluding women.
+Women's right to vote in the United Kingdom was established through acts of Parliament in 1918 and 1928.
+In 1832, the Representation of the People Act (or First Reform Act) had passed into law, extending the franchise to various groups of property-owning men, thus legally excluding women.

-In 1872 the fight for women's suffrage became a national movement with the formation of the National Society for Women's Suffrage and later the more influential National Union of Women's Suffrage Societies (NUWSS).
-As well as in England, women's suffrage movements in Wales, Scotland and other parts of the United Kingdom gained momentum.
-The movements shifted sentiments in favour of woman suffrage by 1906.
-It was at this point that the militant campaign began with the formation of the Women's Social and Political Union (WSPU).
+In 1872, the fight for women's suffrage became a national movement with the formation of the National Society for Women's Suffrage and later the more influential National Union of Women's Suffrage Societies (NUWSS).
+As well as in England, women's suffrage movements in Wales, Scotland and Ireland gained momentum.
+The movements shifted sentiments in favour of women's suffrage by 1906.
+At this time a militant campaign began with the formation of the Women's Social and Political Union (WSPU).

 The outbreak of the First World War in 1914 led to a suspension of party politics, including the militant suffragette campaigns.
 Lobbying did take place quietly.
 In 1918 a coalition government passed the Representation of the People Act 1918, enfranchising all men over 21, as well as all women over the age of 30 who met minimum property qualifications, in both Britain and Ireland.
 This act was the first to include almost all adult men in the political system and began the inclusion of women, extending the franchise by 5.6 million men and 8.4 million women.
 In 1928 the Conservative government passed the Representation of the People (Equal Franchise) Act 1928 equalising the franchise to all persons, male and female, over the age of 21.